Dream-Children: Reverie

 Learning Objectives

-- Appreciate the blend of reality and imagination in the narrative
+- Identify the role of memory, imagination, and regret in the essay.

 Frequently Asked Questions